This article may contain compensated links. See our full disclosure here

 - MIDRANGE – Starhotels Michelangelo Rome – 4-star contemporary hotel just steps from St Peter’s Square

 - MIDRANGE – NH Collection Roma Giustiniano – spacious modern hotel in the heart of Prati

 - BUDGET – Domus Terenzio – comfortable modern rooms within easy reach of the Vatican on foot

 Prati / Vatican Airbnbs and Apartments

-There are no AirBnB listings in the Vatican City however you’re just steps away from St Peter’s square in Prati.
+There are very few apartment and AirBnB listings in the Vatican City however you’re just steps away from St Peter’s square in Prati.
 This lovely apartment is just steps from the Vatican Museums.